 Oriental Village is a very short taxi ride from The Danna hotel, where we stayed.

-Disclosure: This post contains some affiliate links.
-Any purchases you make are unaffected but I may receive a few pennies as a result.
+Disclosure: This post contains affiliate links – any purchases you make are unaffected but I may receive a small commission.
 We paid for our own entry, all opinions and over-the-top facial expressions are our own.

 All images copyright MummyTravelsLIKED THIS?
-FOLLOW ME ON INSTAGRAM
+SIGN UP FOR MY EMAIL NEWSLETTER